UshnahAbbasi/Memory_Usage/README.md

 The API (GET method) is running on 127.0.0.1:2910

 tested via Talend API tester.
-The timestamp is addedin the parameters in GET request and the id, timestamp, memory footprint and cpu usage at that timestamp is the response of this request.
+The timestamp is added in the parameters in GET request and the id, timestamp, memory footprint and cpu usage at that timestamp is the response of this request.
 Sample request:
 http://127.0.0.1:2910/usage?timestamp='2023-06-12 17:43:26'.
 The response of API is: